The best story-based adventure board games

 Story-based board games can tell incredible tales, from post-apocalyptic epics to lush forest sagas.

-There’s plenty of bold stories, irreverent tales, and spooky romps hiding in narrative adventure board games, from slimy post-apocalyptic tales to chivalrous combat in the forests of Sherwood, or even the dark streets of Victorian-era London.
+There’s plenty of bold stories, irreverent tales, and spooky romps hiding in adventure board games, from barren post-apocalyptic romps to chivalrous combat in the forests of Sherwood, or even the dark streets of Victorian-era London.

 Story-based board games aren’t so different from video games; they tend to feature sweeping quests, complex mechanics, and mysterious characters to befriend along the way.
 While they often require a big time commitment, they can be the perfect way to spend a long evening with friends.